camilotejeiro/android_quotes_display_apps/readme.md

 **These Applications are not actively maintained.**

-_Feel free to fork/clone this repository if you would like to implement new features/functionality._
+_Feel free to fork/clone this repository if you would like to implement new features/functionality to fit your purposes._

 Quotes Display Applications
 ===========================